beegee-tokyo/WisBlock-API-V2/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)
+- 2023-05-20
+  - Add AT+BOOT command to force DFU/UF2 bootloader mode
 - 2023-05-16
   - Add new CayenneLPP type for device ID (for Hummingbird PoC)
 - 2023-05-15